godot-escoria/escoria-demo-game/doc/esc_reference.md

 All parameters are options:
  - type: (default value "default") the type of dialog menu to use.
 All types are in the "dd_player" scene.
  - avatar: (default value "default") the avatar to use in the dialog ui.
- - typeout: (default value 0) timeout to select an option.
-After the time has passed, the "default_option" will be selected automatically.
+ - timeout: (default value 0) timeout to select an option.
+After the time has passed, the "timeout_option" will be selected automatically.
 If the value is 0, there's no timeout.
- - default_option: (default value 0) option selected when timeout is reached.
+ - timeout_option: (default value 0) option selected when timeout is reached.